mod771/E-Commerce-Component/README.md

 ## What I Learned
   I leanred about how to create new elements using javascipt, how to add class names and remove them, how to add these new elements using appendChild or remove them.
   I have a better understanding of how event listerners work.
+I did not know that they could be inside a function and still work without calling the function
-I also leanred about textContent.
+  I also learned about textContent.

   To create a new Element: